 Citrus~ Some say it can cause feather pecking due to increased levels of Vitamin C. Others say it can interfere with Calcium absorption

 Raw potato skins~contain Solanine poisonous to bird

-Interestingly, chicken can eat meat, however some keepers believe it makes them more aggressive.
+Interestingly, chickens eat meat, however some keepers believe it makes them more aggressive.

 This post is linked up to Deborah Jean’s Dandelion Farmgirl Friday Bloghop